General description

 Air filter temperature sensor

-12. Remove the air filter to gain access to its reverse side.
+12. Remove the air filter to access its reverse side.

-13. Mark an arrangement and disconnect vacuum hoses from the gauge.
+13. Mark the location and disconnect the vacuum hoses from the sensor.

-The temperature sensor vent can be removed (arrow) right after disconnecting the vacuum hoses under the air filter assembly
+The temperature sensor vent can be removed (arrow) directly after disconnecting the vacuum hoses under the air cleaner assembly

-15. Install the new sensor in the same position as the old one and attach the vacuum hoses.
+15. Install the new sensor in the same position as the old one and connect the vacuum hoses.

-16. Install the air filter element and air filter top cover.
+16. Install the air cleaner element and the air cleaner top cover.